y0lo-0924/Java_Study/README.md

 # Java_Study
-This is a repository for my own learning of Java
+The repository for my own learning of Java